 Here are your 9 steps for buying your Christmas gifts this holiday season:

-1. Create an Excel sheet or a list where you can log all your planning: start by having an excel or a nice paper where you will add all your details in.
-I usually use a free sample from MS Excel, yet feel free to create your own.
+1. Create an Excel sheet or a list where you can log all your planning: start by creating an excel sheet if you like to plan digitally, or get a nice piece paper (and pen for sure) where you will add all your details in.
+This paper of digital file should not be lost until the holidays are over.
+I recommend that you start this exercise beginning November or even before.

-3. Make a list of people you need to buy gifts for: you can start this exercise as early as beginning of November.
-Take it slow, write down the names of the people you would like to buy gifts for.
-Since you already have a specific budget that you already started saving up for, decide how much will you pay for each person’s gift.
-So on your list, you now have Name and Budget
+3. Make a list of the people you need to buy gifts for: write down the names of the people you would like to buy gifts for during the holidays.
+Add names of your family members, colleagues at work, etc. Since you already have a specific budget that you already started saving up for, decide how much you plan on paying for each person’s gift.
+So on your list, you now have Name and Budget.

-6. Plan your visit: if you have four or five locations to go and buy gifts from, start by scheduling these into your calendar in December.
-Keep in mind that you might not find what you want on a specific store and you might end up using plan B!
-Now you should add planned date to buy on your list.
+6. Plan your visit: if you have four or five locations (or even more) to go and buy gifts from, start by scheduling these into your calendar early in December, or preferably in November.
+Keep in mind that you might not find what you want from a specific store and you might end up using plan B!
+So add your plan B (locations 2 and 3) to your visit plans.
+When you plan your visits and add them to your calendar, you would have blocked specific time periods for your shopping and it will not be a last minute thing.

-8. Wrap them nicely: remember that no matter what your gift is, the packaging is something special and nice!
-It conveys the time and effort that you put into the gift and into surprising the person you are giving it to.
+8. Wrap your gifts: Do not keep your gifts in the boring store packages or bags.
+Remember that no matter what your gift is, the packaging and the surprise element is what matters.
+It conveys the time and effort that you put into the gift and into surprising the person you are gifting.

-9. Enjoy giving your gifts and remember baby Jesus in the process!
+9. Enjoy the sheer on people’s faces when opening your gifts and remember baby Jesus, the reason behind this season.